Industrial Safety Technology

 |Hispanic or Latino||8|

-Americans aren’t the only ones with an interest in Industrial Safety Tech.
+Students from other countries are interested in Industrial Safety Tech, too.
 About 8.0% of those with this major are international students.

 How Much Do Industrial Safety Technology Majors Make?